Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 So when you resize the layout, the Ellipse keeps the same width, but its height is maintained at approxumately 40% of the LayoutMorph.

-Command click on the blue rectangle, select 'edit my layoutspec' from its context menu, move the layoutspec edit panel aside and click on its push-pin.
+Command click on the blue BoxedMorph, select 'edit my layoutspec' from its context menu, move the layoutspec edit panel aside and click on its push-pin.

 Now set its Height to Proportional 50% with a minimum of 10 pixels.
 Perhaps a Proportional Width of 80% and min 30 pixels.
 Click Update.